json420/degu/doc/tutorial.rst

     * Made a request to the proxy server, onto the destination server, with a response moving all the way back up to out outer proxy client

-Good enough for government work, and then some.
+Good enough for government work, and then some!

 Where Degu excels
 -----------------

-On the other hand, Degu is a *fantastic* fit if you're implementing REST APIs for device-to-device communication on the local network, and in particular symmetric, P2P communication in order to expose rich applications and deep platform integration over HTTP.
+Degu is a *fantastic* fit if you're implementing REST APIs for device-to-device communication on the local network, and in particular if your implementing symmetric, P2P communication in order to expose rich applications and deep platform integration over HTTP.